Big Steps in Higher-Order Mathematical Operational Semantics: Abstract Higher-Order Operational Semantics: Overture

 \subsection{Combinatory Logic in Haskell}

 To build intuition for the upcoming technical developments, we present a semi-formal exposition of \xCL, including its small-step and big-step operational semantics, as well as their relationship, using Haskell.
 This exposition serves to motivate and clarify the original notion of higher-order abstract GSOS laws~\cite{GoncharovMiliusEtAl23} and their separated variant.
-A rigorous categorical formulation of these notions is provided in \autoref{sec:cat}, to which readers primarily interested in the formal theory may skip directly.
+A rigorous categorical treatment is provided in \autoref{sec:cat}, to which readers primarily interested in the formal theory may skip directly.

 Consider the (incomplete) Haskell code in \autoref{fig:code1}.
 Assuming that \lstinline{s} models a signature, \lstinline{Free s} and \lstinline{Initial s} model terms over this signature with and without variables respectively.
 The central definition is that of \lstinline{HOGSOS}, which is a type class, parameterized by a signature bifunctor~\lstinline{s} and a mixed variant behaviour functor \lstinline{b} (more precisely, \lstinline{b} is contra-variant in the first argument and co-variant in the second).
 We explain later why the signature functor has two arguments (i.e.\ is a bifunctor) -- the standard notion of signature is recovered as \lstinline{Mrg s}.